 4. Sea Anemones and Clownfish

 Sea anemones protect clownfish by allowing them to hide within their tentacles.
-Clownfish create a slimy substance that protects them from the stinging of sea anemones, which demonstrates how perfectly they’ve evolved to engage in this behavior.
-Clownfish return the favor by attracting food for their friends the anemones while they nibble on their infected or dead parts.
-Clownfish also excrete and provide it as food back to the anemones and the recycling of life begins again.
+Clownfish create a slimy substance that protects them from the stinging of sea anemones, which demonstrates how perfectly they’ve evolved to engage in mutual behavior.
+Clownfish return the favor by attracting food for their friends the anemones, while they provide nutrients and aeration.
+Clownfish excretion also provides food back to the anemones and the recycling of life begins again.

 Sea anemones protect clownfish by allowing them to hide within their tentacles.